pkoch/2022-06-08-Choreography-and-Diligence/slides.md

 ## tl;dr

-- Microservices are better at making problems obvious then solving them.
+- Microservices are better at making problems obvious than solving them.
 - Packages can be a less demanding alternative.

 ---